 OpenClaw's SOUL.md Session Model

-OpenClaw uses SOUL.md as its identity layer, a Markdown configuration file that defines the agent's personality, values, tone, and behavioral boundaries.
+OpenClaw uses SOUL.md as its identity layer, a Markdown configuration file defining the agent's personality, values, tone, and behavioral boundaries.
 It is the first file injected into the agent's context at the start of every session.
 Additional workspace files (AGENTS.md, USER.md) provide supplementary context.

-The compaction system manages context window pressure.
+The compression system manages context window pressure.
 When sessions approach the token limit (~205K tokens for some models), older messages are summarized so the conversation can continue.
-Session reset options include daily reset (new session at 4:00 AM local time), idle reset, and manual reset via /new or /reset commands.
+Session reset options include daily reset (new session at 4:00 AM local time), inactivity reset, and manual reset via /new or /reset commands.

-The key limitation is context consumption.
+The primary limitation is context consumption.
 In complex workspaces, workspace file injection consumes approximately 35,600 tokens per message.
-After roughly one week of daily memory logging, the agent spends half its context window reading through old logs trying to find relevant details, creating a fundamental scaling bottleneck for learning-dependent workflows.
+After about one week of daily memory logging, the agent spends half its context window reading old logs trying to find relevant details, creating a fundamental scaling bottleneck for learning-dependent workflows.

 Why This Matters

-The difference is structural: Hermes separates memory into purpose-built tiers (frozen prompt context, semantic skill search, full-text session archive), while OpenClaw relies on a single context window that must hold personality, workspace files, conversation history, and any accumulated knowledge simultaneously.
+The difference is structural: Hermes separates memory into purposeful tiers (frozen prompt context, semantic skill retrieval, full-text session archive), while OpenClaw relies on a single context window that must simultaneously hold personality, workspace files, conversation history, and any accumulated knowledge.
 For short-lived, single-session interactions, OpenClaw's approach is simpler and sufficient.
-For long-running agents that need to accumulate knowledge over weeks and months, Hermes's layered architecture prevents the context window from becoming a bottleneck.
+For long-lived agents that need to accumulate knowledge over weeks and months, Hermes' tiered architecture prevents the context window from becoming a bottleneck.

 Security may be the most consequential difference between these two platforms for production deployments.